yeled/napalm-opengear/README.md

 -s config.system.name {{ inventory_hostname }}
 ```

-This is turned into `sudo -s config.system.name=...`
+This is turned into `sudo config -s config.system.name=...`

 We use `cp` to store a state between "running" and "startup".
 Diffs are created by moving `config.xml` around and seeing what changed.